What is Commercial Property Insurance?

 Many small business owners believe their property insurance will cover damage to their building from a disaster—but that is not always the case.
 In general, your property insurance will cover you from a loss of a common risk like an accident, theft, or vandalism.
 Fire is normally covered under your property insurance.
 However, damage to your building caused by natural disasters such as flooding may not be.
 If you live and work in an area that is prone to flooding, you should consider purchasing flood insurance.

-Earthquakes are another disaster that is often excluded from commercial property insurance.
+Earthquakes are another disaster that is often excluded.
 If your business is located in an earthquake-prone area such as California, you will need a separate insurance policy or earthquake endorsement to adequately protect your building.

 If your business were to be damaged in a terrorist attack, your business property insurance would not cover the damage.
 Under the Terrorism Risk Insurance Act of 2002, businesses must purchase additional terrorism coverage to protect against losses due to terrorist attacks.
 Another exclusion from commercial property insurance is nuclear attack and damage from war.